ethanman102/Chartreuse/README.md

 From https://stackoverflow.com/questions/68595593/how-to-base64-encode-an-image-from-url-rather-than-file, Downloaded on 2024-09-30
 This citation helped us understand how to base64 encode an image from a URL in Python.
 This was used in chartreuse/api_handling/images.py to base64 encode an image from a URL on lines _ to _.

+### Citation 5
+From https://stackoverflow.com/questions/23154525/django-generic-detail-view-must-be-called-with-either-an-object-pk-or-a-slug#:~:text=But%20as%20addition,%20issue%20Generic%20detail by Alex downloaded 2024-10-02
+This citation helped us to understand the generic detail view being unable to retrieve a user due to a lack of pk specified directly in the Model class.
+Alex's response helped us to understand to override get_object()
+From the detail view.
+Used on lines _ to _.

+We furthermore used:
+* https://medium.com/@katheller/how-to-use-get-object-in-drf-generics-views-examples-a7b879ff2d50#:~:text=In%20Django%20REST%20Framework%2C%20if%20you%20override%20the,expected%20because%20any%20permission%20was%20taken%20into%20consideration.
+(Author Katarzyna Antonik-Heller May 19,2023) To learn how to override get_object

 ### Django Documentation Citations

 #### Citation 1